pvandervelde/zinger/README.md

       will be no more than **15 degrees**.
    1) **Limitation:** The rover will be consider having reached its destination if it is no more than 0.05 meters away from it.
+1) The rover will be able to perform its tasks in both an indoor and an outdoor environment.
+Use in harsh environments should not impede the rover from performing its tasks, nor should it lead to damage.
 1) The rover will be able to communicate status and progress.
-1) The rover will be easy to construct and maintain
+1) The rover will be easy to construct and maintain.

 ### Nice to have requirements